reidrac/pyglet-obj-batch/README.md

 Alternatively you can use `OBJ.from_resource(filename)` to load the object, material, textures, etc using pyglet's resource framework.

-After the object is loaded, add it to a Batch:
+After the object is loaded, add it to a batch:

     obj.add_to(batch)

 Then you only have to draw your batch!

+You can also apply transformations to the meshes before adding them to the
+batch:

+    obj.load_identity() # only needed to discard any existing transformation obj.translate(0, 1, 0)
+    obj.rotate(90, 1, 0, 0)
+    obj.add_to(batch)

 LICENSE